 receivers: [k8s_cluster]

 exporters: [debug, otlp]This above manifest sets up OpenTelemetry instrumentation for collecting Kubernetes-related metrics and logs.
-It uses a custom "otlp" exporter to send the collected data to a specified endpoint with additional authentication through a provided access token.
+It uses a custom "otlp" exporter to send the collected data to a specified endpoint with additional authentication through a provided ingestion key.

 This configuration sets up OpenTelemetry instrumentation for collecting Kubernetes-related metrics and logs.
-It uses a custom "otlp" exporter to send the collected data to a specified endpoint with additional authentication through a provided access token.
+It uses a custom "otlp" exporter to send the collected data to a specified endpoint with additional authentication through a provided ingestion key.

 Replace {region} with the region for your SigNoz cloud account and <SIGNOZ_INGESTION_KEY> with the ingestion key for your account.
 You can find these settings in the SigNoz dashboard under Settings > Ingestion Settings.